 To keep your PMP status active, you have to earn 60 PDUs (Professional Development Units) in three years (from the date you passed your PMP exam) and must report to PMI.
 Once you successfully report these PDUs to PMI and they are accepted, the validity of your credentials is increased for a further three years and a new certificate with a new expiry date will be re-issued to you.

-If you fail to report 60 PDUs and your three years completes, then your status will be suspended.
-However, you will still have 12 months to earn the PDUs and report to the PMI to change your status to active.
-And if you’re still not able to do so, you will lose your credential.
+If you fail to report 60 PDUs and your three years are up, then your status will be suspended.
+However, you will still have 12 months to earn the PDUs and report them to PMI to change your status to active.
+If you’re still not able to do so, you will lose your credential.

 Now, to regain your status as a PMP credential holder, you will have to pass the PMP exam again.

-PMI wants its credential holders on the top of the industry, and sustain its global leadership in the profession.
-Moreover, this program helps motivate professionals to learn and acquire new skills, and also to help other professionals to learn from their skills.
+PMI wants its credential holders at the top of the industry, and to sustain its global leadership in the profession.
+Moreover, this program helps motivate professionals to learn and acquire new skills, and also helps other professionals learn from their skills.

 image credit => Danilo Rizzuti / FreeDigitalPhotos.net